lankydan/rust-web-with-rocket/rust-web-with-rocket.md

-Creating a Rusty Rocket fueled with Diesel
+Creating a Rusty Rocket fuelled with Diesel

 Sorry if that title seemed stupid.
 The super serious title would be "Creating a REST API in Rust using Rocket and Diesel", but thats boring.
 Anyway...

 Here I go with my first post that fully focuses on Rust.
-After spending a few months doing a bit here and there I decided to just dive right in as I was going through the Rust book at too slow a pace to keep myself interested enough.
-So in this post I decided to write about setting up a simple REST API which is something that I have done in Java plenty of times but with Rust it is a different story.
+After spending a few months doing a bit here and there I decided to just dive right in as I was going through the Rust book at too slow a pace to keep myself interested.
+So, in this post I decided to write about setting up a simple REST API which is something that I have done in Java plenty of times but with Rust it is a different story.

 Anyway, enough with this personal backstory and onto the actual tutorial.

 In this post we will be looking creating a REST API in Rust.
-To do this we will use [Rocket](URL to rocket site) to setup the API and [Diesel](URL to diesel site) to deal with the database.
+To do this we will use [Rocket](https://rocket.rs/) to setup the API and [Diesel](http://diesel.rs/) to deal with the database.

-At the time of writing this post the only databases that Diesel accomodates for are Postgres, MySql and sqlite.
+At the time of writing this post the only databases that Diesel accommodates are Postgres, MySql and Sqlite.

 ## Dependencies